-Flylogix completed BVLOS UAS flights from Shetland within a TDA, from Scatsta Airport in 2021.
+Flylogix completed BVLOS UAS flights from Shetland within a TDA, from Scatsta Airport in 2022.
 As a result, there has been previous engagement with relevant stakeholders prior to this ACP process in addition to further engagement during the planning for this operation.
 Specifically:

-- NATS (Aberdeen Radar) have agreed to provide a Danger Area Crossing Service (DACS) for the operations. - Through other similar flights, Flylogix have developed procedures with Aeronautical Rescue Coordination Centre (ARCC) to cover a Search and Rescue (SAR) aircraft needing to enter the TDA - BP, Taqa, Equinor, Total and Shell Aviation teams who manage the helicopters that support their offshore facilities.
-They are closely involved in the planning of these operations. - Flylogix has a commercial agreement with Shetland Council for the use of Scatsta Airport.
+- NATS (Aberdeen Radar) with regards to provision of a Danger Area Crossing Service (DACS) for the operations. - Through other similar flights, Flylogix have developed procedures with Joint Rescue Coordination Centre (JRCC) to cover a Search and Rescue (SAR) aircraft needing to enter the TDA - The aviation teams who manage the helicopters that support their offshore facilities are closely involved in the planning of these operations. - Flylogix has a commercial agreement with Shetland Council for the use of Scatsta Airport.